robertsonmorales/robertsonmorales/README.md

 ## About Me

-I am a software engineer with a passion for building innovative products.
+I am a web developer and designer with a passion for building innovative products.
 I am proficient in a variety of programming languages and technologies, and I am always eager to learn new things.
 I am also a strong communicator and team player.

 ## Skills